Boonstra/Slideshow/readme.txt

 2. After activating Slideshow, click on 'Slideshows' and create a new slideshow.

-3. Click on 'Insert Image Slide' to insert an image slide, a popup will appear where you can search for the desired image.
-Insert the image by clicking 'Insert'.
-The same goes for text and video slides, don't forget to save!
+3. Click on 'Image slide' to insert an image slide.
+The WordPress media uploader will appear, which allows you to choose or upload the desired image to the slideshow.
+Insert the image by clicking the 'Select' button.
+To insert text slides and YouTube video slides, click the 'Text slide' or the 'Video slide' button respectively.
+Don't forget to save your progress!

 4. Go to a post or a page and click the 'Insert Slideshow' button above the editor.
-A popup appears where you can select your newly created slideshow to insert.
-You can also use the shortcode or code snippet visible in your slideshow admin panel to deploy your slideshow anywhere on your website.
-Use the widget to show any of your slideshows in the sidebar of your website.
+A screen will appear in which you can select your newly created slideshow.
+You can also use the shortcode or code snippet visible in your slideshow's edit page to deploy your slideshow anywhere on your website.
+Use the widget to show any of your slideshows in the widget area of your website.

 5. Feel like a sir.